hark130/two_point_science/README.md

 ### BUGS

 - [X] Blighton was listed with Premature Mummification.
 Loading Blighton resulted in a `NotImplementedError: Blighton has an illness, Premature Mummification, missing a treatment room.`.
 Theory: The treatment room for Premature Mummification wasn't part of the room list, it wasn't validated, so it didn't load into the Illness class.
 Reason: Treatment room was incorrectly configured for the given illness.
+- [ ] Add quit feature to menu functionality.
+Take care to avoid a dict.keys() collision.